AMWA-TV/info-004/README.md

 ### Why does it matter?

-- The NMOS RDS provides all information about NMOS nodes, devices, APIs.
-It must be located in order for a NNMOS component to register itself for discovery by other NMOS components or for discovering other NMOS components on a network.
+- The NMOS RDS provides information about NMOS nodes, devices, and APIs.
+There must be a common way to locate the RDS in order for an NMOS component to register itself for discovery by other NMOS components.

 ### How does it work?